Manage Your Data and Drive Success

 They Enforce Uniqueness

-Many institutions have similar or even identical names.
+Many organizations have similar or even identical names.
 Northeastern University or Northeastern University?
 Both might subscribe to your journals, but one is in Boston Massachusetts (RIN 1848) and the other in Shenyang, China (RIN 12434).
 Even with a normalized name, you – and your data systems – might have trouble telling these two apart if they are not connected to a unique identifier, causing confusion in reports, customer service, and other areas both internally and external to the organization.

-Conversely, many institutions are known by more than one name, any of which might appear in your data: Tokyo Ika Daigaku could be listed as an author’s affiliation.
+Conversely, many organizations are known by more than one name, any of which might appear in your data: Tokyo Ika Daigaku could be listed as an author’s affiliation.
 By using Ringgold ID 13112 you can easily understand that it’s the same Tokyo Medical University which is found among your subscriber listings.
 (Ringgold has researchers in 35 countries, who are experts in the world’s languages, to ensure our information is accurate.)

 Enable Linking of Data